 The weather was most favourable - giving fine sunshine for the actual planting times and refreshing rain during the following week so there was no need to spend valuable resources on extra watering over the area.

 Unfortunately in 2010, ragwort began to appear and although a sub-committee was set up to deal with this the problem became too large for them to cope with.
-The Egologist from the District Council put grids on the flower meadow to measure the development of the ragwort and is expected tp report back to the Friends of Apex Park at their meeiting on Wednesday 10th July 2013.Although there had been no noticeable increase of the ragwort it was suggested that instead of the yearly 'cut' to the wild flower meadow, a system of 'ploughing' could be undertaken - one section at a time to try to eradicate the problem.
+The Egologist from the District Council put grids on the flower meadow to measure the development of the ragwort and reported back to the Friends of Apex Park at their meeiting on Wednesday 10th July 2013.Although there had been no noticeable increase of the ragwort it was suggested that instead of the yearly 'cut' to the wild flower meadow, a system of 'ploughing' could be undertaken - one section at a time to try to eradicate the problem.

 The Wild Flower Meadow

 Children from the local schools (St. John's Juniors- now the primary Churchlands) helped to plant the wild flower plugs.
 Unfortuntely ragwort appeared among the flowers, causing concern among The Friends.- Patrick Stokes, Fay Burston and Derek Chivers spent a considerable time attempting to pull out the ragwort but it became a losing battle.
 The District Council Egologist - Pete Grainger - told the Friends that the Council did not have a duty to remove it and he set up grids and counted the number of ragwort in each.
 This to be monitored and reported in August 2012.
 Patrick was so dejected he resigned from the group and since then Fay has also left.